jsmith-exe/lunabotics/README.md

 # Autonomous Robotics Platform – Software Architecture

-This repository contains the software stack for an autonomous robotics platform built around:
+This repository contains the software stack for the QPL autonomous robotics platform built around:

 - A **Microcontroller (C++)** for low-level hardware control
-- A **Jetson Nano (Python + ROS)** for high-level autonomy and perception
+- A **Jetson Nano (Python + ROS2)** for high-level autonomy and perception
 - A **Base Station Laptop (Python)** for telemetry, visualisation, and manual control

 The diagram below (stored in `Media/initial_software_system_diagram.png`) shows the overall data and control flow: